 My goal for my writing site is to offer ways to build a solid foundation for your writing.
 To provide tips and advice you can take right from the articles and apply directly to your work in progress.
 I won't just say you need to show, not tell--I'll give you tips on how to do that.Not everything I suggest is going to work for everyone, but that's just the way writing is.
 There is no wrong or right way to write.
 My way is certainly not the only way, and may even be the wrong way for you.
 That might sound strange, but I know first-hand how frustrating it is to be told "You must do this" when "doing that" is more your style.
 To help with this, I have guest authors every week to talk about their process.
 To see how other writers do it that might be different than how I do it.
 Every writer has to find their own way, and we do that by trying every technique that seems interesting.
 Eventually, we stitch together a process that works for us and helps us tell our stories in the best way possible.

-You'll find new writing craft articles on Mondays and Wednesdays, a writing article from the archives on Refresher Fridays, guest authors on Tuesdays, contributing authors about self publishing on Thursdays, and diagnostics on Saturdays and the random Sunday.
+You'll find new writing craft articles on Mondays and Wednesdays, a writing article from the archives on Refresher Fridays, guest authors on Tuesdays, contributing authors about self publishing on Thursdays, diagnostics on Saturdays, and writing prompts on Sundays.

 Monday: Writing Article: Janice Hardy shares general writing tips and advice.